Welcome to the OVSC!

 Trailmaster & BOD: George Kaye

-Directors: Steve Ellis, Ken Sweet, Christina Bertogli, Dave Sweeney and Mark Fournier
+Directors: Steve Ellis, Christina Bertogli, Dave Sweeney, Mark Fournier and Gary Levy

 Thank you all for stepping up to the plate for the next two seasons!